sowmR/vueX/README.md

 # vueX
-sample project created in vuejs and vueX
+sample project created in vuejs with vueX and vue-router.